-Assessment Description: The assignment is worth 30% of the module marks.
-It is delivered over the whole semester but broken down into 10 parts that are delivered weekly as individual Canvas tests worth 3% of the module each.
-The Canvas tests are generally computer marked and will provide automatic feedback.
-A marked essay question is included during one of the weeks to prepare students for the exam essay questions.
-Students will answer a variety of questions ranging from multiple-choice, fill in the BLANK to full calculations, numerical value entry and essay style.
+Assessment Description: The two Canvas Quiz assignments are worth 10% of the module marks each such that the total continual assessment is worth 20% of the module.
+The tests are delivered in teaching weeks five and nine.
+The Canvas tests are computer marked and will provide automatic feedback.
+Students will answer a variety of questions ranging from multiple-choice, fill in the BLANK to full calculations, numerical value entry and hot spot.
 The component values in some questions may be randomised to encourage individual understanding.

-The examination is worth 70% of the module.
-It is multiple choice consisting of 14 questions.
-Questions 1-3 are worth 1 mark, questions 4-6 are worth 2 marks, questions 7-9 are worth 3 marks, questions 10-12 are worth 4 marks and questions 13 and 15 are essay style questions worth 20 marks.
+The in-person examination is worth 80% of the module.
+It is a multiple-choice question paper consisting of 14 questions.
+Questions 1-3 are worth 1 mark, questions 4-6 are worth 2 marks, questions 7-9 are worth 3 marks, questions 10-12 are worth 4 marks and questions 13 and 14 are worth 5 marks.
+Negative marking is applied to questions 13 and 14 where an incorrect answer will lead to a deduction of 3 marks from the exam total.
+Students are not required to enter an answer for any of the questions and may choose to not answer questions 13 and 14 if unsure so as to avoid losing marks.
 The examination topics will be those presented directly in the module.